 TASKS:

-Review the overall enforcement process outlined on the NRC External Website by selecting “Enforcement” from the list under “.”
+Review the overall enforcement process outlined on the NRC External Website by selecting “Enforcement” from the list under “About NRC.”

 Locate the Enforcement Manual on the NRC External Website.
 Bookmark it for future use and review the table of contents.